The Beauty of Freestanding Bathtubs

 There are a variety of materials for soaking tubs.

 FIBERGLASS – This is generally the least expensive option and is relatively easy to install.

-COPPER and STAINLESS STEEL – Copper tubs come in a range of modern to traditional styles, such Japanese soaking tubs.
+COPPER and STAINLESS STEEL – Copper tubs come in a range of modern to traditional styles, such as Japanese soaking tubs.
 They also conduct heat very well.
-Stainless steel can be a stunning addition to a glamorous bathroom, however, in either case, these options are very pricey.
+Stainless steel can be a stunning addition to a glamorous bathroom.
+However, in either case, these options are very pricey.

-STONE – We’ve seen some incredible hand-carved stone bathtubs made from marble, travertine, sandstone and granite.
+STONE – We’ve seen some incredible hand-carved stone bathtubs made from marble, travertine, sandstone, and granite.
 Can you say HEAVY??
-These tubs make a bold statement, retain heat well, but require a reinforced floor.
+These tubs make a bold statement, keep heat well, but require a reinforced floor.